 One day the expanse of gravel in the driveway, called “57” by the bearded quarry-man, gave me an uneasy start.
 Another time I just had to pick up one more stone as I rolled my gear toward the carport, and as I stuck it in my trousers, I remembered a man I’d interviewed in an oral history project.
 Working for a cannery, he had seined for mullet and stacked pile-shares of them on the beach: “Don’t put one in your pocket!”

 Yet another day.
 As I poked and plucked, I tried not to think “I know you’re there” about some concealed stone.
 In a troubling development, a few clusters seemed to reappear!
 I discovered that the material I had used to fill spots here and there was the same rocky debris I had shoveled out of a hole to transplant our living Christmas tree.Rarely did I have any consequential thoughts.
 Was I was becoming “The Man with a Rake?” (a variation of Man with the Hoe, both painting and poem).
-I didn’t even bother to remember the flat stone that my dad had flung sideways into a lake and that had magically reappeared to skip in and out of the water.
+Perhaps I tried to remember the definition “fungible.”
+Perhaps I remembered the flat stone that my dad had flung sideways into a lake and that had magically reappeared to skip in and out of the water.
 Or the one that, as as boy, I had hurled all the way from our backyard toward the street to harass an interloper, a fellow walking back from high school.
 Or the Paradox of Rocks: although immobile, they had served mobility as ballast for railroad ties when Tom and I traveled by land most of the way from the English Channel to Singapore.
 I might have remembered that “scruple” originally meant a stone caught in a sandal.
 Or thought of the rock-sided churches constructed in the wilderness by Bob Childress, a Presbyterian Prometheus.
 (Richard S. Davids, The Man Who Moved a Mountain, Philadelphia: Fortress Press, 1970.)

 Once as I surveyed a few random stones, the cruel practice of lapidation did cross my mind—community supported execution—and I did remember a frightening story by Shirley Jackson called “The Lottery.”
 But most of my brainwork was trashy or technical.
 “I must remind you again to keep the green tub on your right, so you won’t have to look for it.”
 “Good, keep your work area out of the shadow of the wheelbarrow.”
 I started to admire my rake, a Vigoro, and as always felt grateful to my homely and perennially-used Timberlands, lubricated only twice with neats-foot oil.
 I regretted that I had ever down-talked our cheap wheelbarrow, which required an adjustment to the front bracket every time it was dumped.